 The Phaung Daw Oo Pagoda's Festival in Inle Lake is the country's largest, celebrated over nearly three weeks on sublime Inle Lake during October and November.
 The festival has been a feature of our Myanmar Photography trips for several years.

-This popular, well-attended festival hosted by the Pa-O tribal community is famous for the releasing of gigantic hot air balloons into the air.
-The event takes place during the October/November near Inle Lake in the regional capital Taunggyi during the new moon on the 8th month of the Buddhist Taunggyi Hot Air (Fire) Balloon, Myanmarcalendar and is celebrated as a national holiday in the country, marking the end of the rainy season.
+This popular, spectacular well-attended festival hosted by the Pa-O tribal community is famous for its competition of gigantic, hand-made and painted hot air balloons that are released into the air.
+The event takes place during the October and November near Inle Lake in the Shan State capital Taunggyi during the new moon on the 8th month of the Buddhist Taunggyi Hot Air (Fire) Balloon, Myanmarcalendar and is celebrated as a national holiday in the country, marking the end of the rainy season.
 It also marks the end of the Kathina (Kahtein in Burmese) period, during which monks are given new robes and alms.

 At the festival, the fiery and colorful balloons which can come in various shapes such as birds, tigers, and some are big as a house are prepared and launched into the night sky.
 The balloons are released as an offering to the Sulamani Cetiya in Tavitisma, a heaven in Buddhist cosmology and home of the devas, or as a way to drive away evil spirits.
 However, the origins of the balloons launching tradition dates back only recently to 1894, when the British held the first hot air balloon competitions in Taunggyi, capital of the Shan State, soon after the annexing Upper Burma.
 There are also parades, carnival games, concerts, feasts, and massive fireworks with the last two days being the most interesting.
 Villagers from around the region congregate for this important festival and we have arranged travelers to attend the festival in Taunggyi for many years.